open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/kicking-tires-grpc.md

 Once we have these two files, we can then use [`grpcurl`][grpcurl] to follow the rest of the tutorial, although we'll need to alter most steps to work with the JSON formats that `grpcurl` expects to see.

-## Starting up the Enterprise OPA server
+## Starting up the EOPA server

-To run Enterprise OPA with the configuration, run the command below:
+To run EOPA with the configuration, run the command below:

 ```sh
 # terminal-command